 Originally a German concept, beer gardens are a pretty popular event in Japan as well.

-Oh right!
-Beer garden are also some of the best events to meet locals and make new friends: the shared tables make it easy to start a conversation with your neighbours, and the fun and relaxed environment will be the key to have a great night with old and new friends!
+Going to a beer garden in summer is a must do activity.
+Great atmosphere, tasty food, all-you-can-drink…what else do you need?
+They are also some of the best places to meet locals and make new friends.
+The shared tables make it easy to start a conversation with your neighbours and the fun and relaxed environment are key to having a great night with old and new friends!

 Your summer in Tokyo

 These are just a few examples of the the best things you can do in Tokyo.
 Visiting the city during summer will allow you to experience a truly festive and vibrant part of Japan.